-Coverage for your dependents will end on the date your dependent no longer meets the definition of an eligible dependent or when your coverage ends.
+Coverage for your dependents will end on the date your dependent no longer meets the definition of an eligible dependent or when your coverage ends, whichever occurs first.

 Under certain circumstances you may be able to continue certain benefit coverage (medical, dental, vision and health care reimbursement account) for yourself and your dependents through COBRA.